 Windows Azure were more popular in creating VMs (Virtual Machines) in your cloud and login remotely to them and access them as remotely.
 By the time Microsoft has implemented number of images (OS) to install in to it.
 Now they are expanding the ability to create images by users or customers.
 They have introduced the private preview of Azure VM Image Builder, a service which allows users to have an image building pipeline in Azure.
 To configure the image creation set up with Azure VM Image Builder, you can take an ISO or Azure Marketplace image and start creating your own golden images in a few steps.

 How Image Builder works?

 To start with Image builder first you need to get in to Linux-based Azure Marketplace VM or Red Hat Enterprise Linux (RHEL) ISO and begin to add your own customizations.
 Your customizations can be added in the form of a shell script, and because the VM Image Builder is built on HashiCorp Packer, you can also import your existing Packer shell provisioner scripts

-· Migrating your Red Hat subscription to Azure using Red Hat Cloud Access.
-Automatically create Red Hat Enterprise Linux VMs with your eligible, unused Red Hat subscriptions.
+Migrating your Red Hat subscription to Azure using Red Hat Cloud Access.
+If you have any unused Red Hat subscriptions, they will be used to Red Hat Enterprise Linux VMs.

 - Supporting Platforms